top of page

 1. Microwaves Kill All Bacteria Instantly: While microwaves can kill some bacteria, they don’t eliminate all germs immediately.
 Time and temperature are key factors.

 2. Uniform Heat Penetration: Microwaves don’t always heat food uniformly.
-Dense or thick foods may have cool spots where bacteria can survive.
+Dense or thick foods, such as a lasagna piece, may have cool spots where bacteria can survive.

 3. Overcooking Equals Safety: Overcooking doesn’t always make food safer.
 Excessive heat can impact texture and flavor without necessarily eliminating all bacteria.